Guymer/flffc/README.md

 # Find Location Furthest From Coast (FLFFC)

-This module contains all the functions required to calculate the location that is the furthest away from the coast in a particular country.
+This Python 3.x module contains all the functions required to calculate the location that is the furthest away from the coast in a particular country.
 It also contains a wrapper function to perform the job for you and save the answer as an image.

 ## Usage